Climate Education Bill: Advocacy in Action

 Here is the story of Joanna Leary, a life science teacher at Falmouth High School, who wrote testimony in support of LD 1902, the Climate Education Bill.

-Talking about frustration & hope with Joanna Leary
+Talking about awareness & hope with Joanna Leary

 This interview has been edited for length and clarity.